aurelien974/Project_Octopus/README.md

 This is a little 2D game I made to discover Unity.

-It is a 2 player versus game with asynchronous gameplay.
+It is a 2 player versus game with asymmetric gameplay.
 There is 2 rounds and the players switch roles after the first round.

 It is not finished yet, I would like to add :